RevolutionAnalytics/plyrmr/docs/plyrmr_vs_dplyr.md

 ## Programming vs interactive

 `plyrmr` has had the goal, from the very beginning, to support programming as well as interactive use.
-For `dplyr`, interactive use came second, but it's catching up.
+For `dplyr`, programming use came second, but it's catching up.

 ## Freeness in composition